puppetlabs/trapperkeeper/README.md

 #### Loading configuration data

 All configuration data is read from config files on disk.
-When launching a trapperkeeper application, you specify a ```--config``` command-line argument, whose value is a file path.
+When launching a Trapperkeeper application, you specify a ```--config``` command-line argument, whose value is a file path.
 You may specify the path to a single config file, or you may specify a directory of config files.